 Except National Review is very much part of the Republican establishment if broadly defined as a coalition of elected, local and state party officials as well as donors, insiders and affiliated interest and lobby groups.
 They comprise “the” Republican Party and, argued political scientists Marty Cohen, David Karol, Hans Noel and John Zaller in 2008, are the ones who really decide the presidential primary election.

-They don’t make their decisions in smoky rooms behind closed doors.
+They don’t make their decisions in smoke-filled rooms behind closed doors.
 Rather, such professional Republicans influence the nominating process in myriad subtle ways, from writing caucus and primary rules to appointing superdelegates and paying for commercials.

 National Review‘s anti-Trump barrage is unusual in its breadth.
 The magazine has collected contributions from opinion leaders as diverse as the rabble-rousing Glenn Beck and William Kristol, the hawkish editor of The Weekly Standard, to the libertarian Cato Institute’s David Boaz and the president of the pro-business Club for Growth, David McIntosh (underlining that Trump has no actual constituency in the conservative movement).